outofthisworldapps/work-travel/WORK TRAVEL.md

   - Number of days displayed as badge (e.g., `4 Days`) below the date row.
   - **Sticky Duration**: Changing the start date shifts the entire trip (end date moves to keep the same # of days).
 Changing the start date also shifts all flights and hotel dates.
 - **Conference Center**: Displayed below the trip dates next to the day count.
 Includes a Google Maps link icon.
+- **Briefcase Icon**: Use a briefcase icon (💼) for the work destination (Destination City) and related header sections instead of airplane icons.
 - **Currency Toggle**:
   - Located at the top of the **Totals Section** at the bottom of the page.
   - Domestic ($) and Foreign toggle buttons.